Skip to main content

 Empanadas de Queso (Cheese Empanadas)

-Baked empanadas filled with cheese, often served warm so the cheese is melted and gooey.
-Vegetarian alternative to pino empanadas.
-Simple yet delicious.
-Found at every bakery and restaurant.
-Perfect snack or light meal.
+Baked empanadas filled with cheese, usually served warm so it's melted and gooey.
+They're the vegetarian counterpart to pino empanadas, and you'll find them at any bakery or restaurant.
+Good as a snack or a light meal.

 Allergens: